ibc/em-posixmq/README.markdown

       sleep SecureRandom.random_number
     end

-The client script will write random messages with random priority into a Posix message queue named "/test-em-posixmq" at variable intervals.
+The client script will write random messages with random priority into a POSIX message queue named "/my_posix_mq" at variable intervals.

 ## Creating a Handler

 In order to use EM-PosixMQ a class handler must be created.
-Such class must inherit from `EM::PosixMQ::Watcher` and define the method `receive_message` which would be called with two parameters `message` (a `String`) and `priority` (a `Fixnum`) upon receipt of a message in the Posix messaeg queue.
+Such class must inherit from `EM::PosixMQ::Watcher` and define the method `receive_message` which would be called with two parameters `message` (a `String`) and `priority` (a `Fixnum`) upon receipt of a message in the POSIX messaeg queue.

     class MyPosixMQ < EM::PosixMQ::Watcher
       def receive_message(message, priority)